neuralcircuitsTV/lfp-juxta/README.md

 Circular statistics from the Mathematica notebook have also been included in a Jupyter notebook, "circular data functions.ipynb".

 "LFP analysis emd.ipynb" is a Jupyter notebook with examples of how the LFP analysis was performed.
 Recording channels (wideband signals, downsampled to 1.25 kHz) are exported from Spike2 as ".mat" files (MATLAB version 6 format).
 Example files included in this repository: TV136, TV139, TV140, TV145, TV153.

+"electrophysiology data" and "probe data" Excel files contain data on the glass extracellular recordings and silicon probe recordings, respectively.